BhushanYP/Pokemon-Team-Builder/README.md

-# 🧠 Pokémon Team Builder (AI-Powered)
+# 🧠 Pokémon Team Builder

-This project is an **AI-powered Pokémon Team Builder** that helps players create the most balanced and powerful teams using data-driven insights.
+This project is an **Pokémon Team Builder** that helps players create the most balanced and powerful teams using data-driven insights.
 It uses machine learning to predict Pokémon battle power and recommend team members that **complement each other's types** — ensuring full team coverage and strategic advantage.

 ---